Locy Case Study: Regulatory Change Impact Analysis¶

 weak_controlrows should list controls with severity > 0.system_exposurerows should have MNOR-aggregated scores strictly in [0, 1].vendor_riskrows should show vendor-level rollup.semantic_matchrows should have fit scores >= 0.6.unmatched_obligationrows identify obligations without good control coverage. - Section 6 (EXPLAIN RULE): The derivation tree should trace from

-- Section 8 (ABDUCE): At least one candidate modification should be returned, suggesting control improvements that bring ERP Core below the 0.5 threshold.
+- Section 8 (ABDUCE): At least one validated candidate modification should be returned -- a chain edge whose removal clears ERP Core's exposure path.

 10) Build-Time Assertions¶